 - Accelerated tissue repair and cell growth.
 Cells absorb the photon energy, which leads to faster growth and repair for our patients.

 - Improved vascular activity.
 The formation of new capillaries speeds up the healing process, reduces scar tissue, and closes wounds quickly, thereby reducing the risk of infection.

 - Increased metabolic activity.
 Not only will the damaged cells receive greater quantities of oxygen, water, and nutrients from the improved circulation, they will also be able to take in and use the nourishment more efficiently.

 - Improved immune function.
 Laser light stimulates lymphocytes and immunoglobulins, which are essential components of the immune system.

 State-Of-The-Art Treatment at The Kansas Foot Center

-When you want the best foot and ankle treatment available in the greater Wichita, KS community, give us a call at (316) 283-4330 and have one of our friendly staff members set up an appointment for you at any of our three offices in Emporia, Newton, or Wichita.
+When you want the best foot and ankle treatment available in the greater Wichita, KS community, give us a call at (316) 283-4330 and have one of our friendly staff members set up an appointment for you at our Wichita office.
 If you’d prefer, you can schedule your appointment with The Kansas Foot Center online today.